BurhaanT/burhaant.github.io/_posts/2019-07-16-azure-functions-di-and-configuration.md

 # Overview
 The code in this post fetches some stock price data and returns some of that data for the given symbol.

+_Source code related to this post can be found [here](https://github.com/BurhaanT/Azure-Function-Share-Price-Checker)_

 ## Dependency Injection
 My [previous example](/2019-06-13-dippping-into-azure-functions) made a call to retrieve weather information by instantiating an HttpClient then making a call to a REST endpoint, returning the result.